BroadbandForum/usp/docs/specification/index.typ

 response (DHCPOFFER or DHCPACK) or a DHCPv6 response (ADVERTISE or REPLY) with this information, it MUST populate the `Device.GatewayInfo` Object as defined in the Device:2 Data Model #link(<ref-TR-181>)[\[3\]].
-Specifically, it MUST set the the parameters `ManufacturerOUI`, `ProductClass` and `SerialNumber`, if present and `ManagementProtocol` MUST be set to "CWMP".
+Specifically, it MUST set the parameters `ManufacturerOUI`, `ProductClass` and `SerialNumber`, if present and `ManagementProtocol` MUST be set to "CWMP".
 If any of the parameters are not present then they MUST be set to an empty string.
-If the DHCP release expires, or the USP Endpoint doesnt recieve this information, the Parameters in the `Device.GatewayInfo` Object MUST be set to an empty strings.
+If the DHCP release expires, or the USP Endpoint doesn’t receive this information, the Parameters in the `Device.GatewayInfo` Object MUST be set to an empty strings.

 #strong[#[R\-DIS.2d]<r-dis.2d>]; \- When an Agent performs mDNS
-discovery (see #link(<sec:discovery>)[Discovery and Advertisement]) and recieves a PTR record (see #link(<sec:dns-sd-records>)[DNS\-SD Records]) that match the same IP address as the DHCP response from (#link(<r-dis.2c>)[R\-DIS.2c]), it MUST also set the `Device.GatewayInfo.ManagementProtocol` Parameter to "USP", and
+discovery (see #link(<sec:discovery>)[Discovery and Advertisement]) and receives a PTR record (see #link(<sec:dns-sd-records>)[DNS\-SD Records]) that match the same IP address as the DHCP response from (#link(<r-dis.2c>)[R\-DIS.2c]), it MUST also set the `Device.GatewayInfo.ManagementProtocol` Parameter to "USP", and